What are gazetteers?

-When we began the project, we commissioned a series of historical gazetteers for the areas in the three counties that we thought we were most likely to be working in.
+We commissioned a series of historical gazetteers for the areas in the three counties that we thought we were most likely to be working in.

-- historic maps (tithe maps from the 1840s, OS maps from 1889),
+- historic maps, including tithe maps from the 1840s and OS maps from 1889 onward

-- primary archive sources (including deeds, wills, estate records, sale particulars and valuation surveys),
+- primary archive sources, including deeds, wills, estate records, sale particulars and valuation surveys

 Where to research orchard history

-County Record Offices hold many of the original archive documents listed in these gazetteers.
-When you visit you will also find old newspapers, trade directories, tithe records, local studies publications and many original documents on microfilm.
+County Record Offices hold many of the archive documents and books listed in these gazetteers.
+They also have collections of historic newspapers, trade directories, tithe records, local studies publications and many original documents on microfilm.

 When beginning your research, always ring ahead to let the staff know you are coming!